microsoft/data-factory-testing-framework/README.md

 A stand-alone test framework that allows to write unit tests for Data Factory pipelines on [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-factory/) and [Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities?tabs=data-factory).

+> The framework is currently in _Public Preview_ and is not officially supported by Microsoft.

 ## Features :rocket:

 The framework evaluates pipeline and activity definitions which can be asserted.
 It does so by providing the following features: